 The following is a summary of the presentation during the Public Health briefings at this week’s Board of County Commissioners meeting made by Jefferson and Clallam County Public Health Officer Dr. Allison Berry.
 Also Willie Bence, Director of Emergency Management, gave a report.
-The summary below was provided by and used with the permission of Jefferson County Government.
+(Due to technical issues, the first 6 minutes of today’s briefings are missing from this audio clip.)
+The summary below was provided by Jim Burke, producer of KPTZ’s Tuesday’s Local News.

 Dr. Allison Berry and Willie Bence delivered the now monthly Public Health Briefing to the Jefferson County Board of County Commissioners yesterday, and here are some highlights from their remarks.
 In Jefferson County, the two-week COVID-19 case rate is 181 per 100,000 people.
 No one is currently hospitalized.
 37 new cases were added this week for a total of 6,244 cases.
 There was one more death this past week bringing the total count of COVID-19-related deaths in Jefferson County to 33.
 Dr. Berry estimated that 20% of COVID-19 cases in Jefferson County were reported to public health last week.
 The risk of COVID-19 transmission in public, indoor places is moderate.
 At this level, it’s still recommended everyone wear a well-fitting, high-quality mask in public, indoor settings.